-We offer no guarantee that these will even work against a given release of RabbitMQ.
-We build them at release time, and also when requested to by a plugin author.
+There is no guarantee that these plugins work against a given release of RabbitMQ.
+They are built at release time, and also when requested by a plugin author.

-When RabbitMQ is upgraded, all community plugins must be re-installed.
-This may mean installing newer versions of them.
-Alternatively, they can be disabled before or during the upgrade.
+When RabbitMQ is upgraded, all community plugins must be re-installed, which can result in installing newer versions of them.
+Alternatively, they can be deactivated before or during the upgrade.

 | The last value exchange acts like a direct exchange (binding keys are compared for equality with routing keys); but it also keeps track of the last value that was published with each routing key, and when a queue is bound, it automatically enqueues the last value for the binding key.

 | Adds a reverse topic exchange which lets you provide routing patterns at publishing time, instead of at binding time.

 | A plugin that adds delayed-messaging (or scheduled-messaging) to RabbitMQ.

 | A plugin that stamps a message with the node who first received it.

 | A plugin that adds a timestamp when a message first enters RabbitMQ.

 | Provides the ability for your RabbitMQ server to perform authorisation based on the client IP address.